SaladTechnologies/comfyui-api/README.md

 ### prompt.complete

 The webhook type name for a completed prompt is `prompt.complete`.
-The webhook will have the following schema:
+The webhook will have the same schema as the synchronous response, with the addition of the `type` and `timestamp` fields:

 ```json
 {